HemanshuS/RestDemo/readme.txt

  I have tested all URIs with postman crome plugin.
  To access using Crome browser with URL http://localhost:8080/MyCompany/ which is having Anguilar client.
  The angular client demonstrates to get the list of all companies, addition of companies and search of a company using a name.
- Negative cases has not been handled or tested.
+ Negative cases have not been handled or tested.
+ Data is being cached temporarily.
+No database has been used.